Salve Regina (Latry)

 Salve Regina (Hail Holy Queen, literally: Hail, Queen) is a composition for organ by Olivier Latry, a meditation of the Latin hymn "Salve Regina".
 Each of the seven movements reflects one line of the hymn which can optionally be sung in chant before the related movement.
 The work was first performed on 9 October 2007 by the composer at Notre Dame in Paris, recorded there and published by Gérard Billaudot.

+The work takes about 23 minutes to perform.

 History

 Latry, organist at Notre-Dame de Paris, is known as an improviser.
 He realised the idea of commenting the Gregorian chant of the Marian hymn by organ music first in improvisation in Lawrence at the University of Kansas in 1999 in the final concert of a conference of church music.
 The composer performed the work first at the Grand Orgue of Notre Dame on 9 October 2007, with singer Emmanuel Bouquet and the Maîtrise Notre Dame de Paris.
 It was published by Gérard Billaudot.
 Latry recorded it along with other contemporary compositions related to Mary.
 He played the United States premiere at St. Ignatius Loyola in New York City on April 15, 2009.